+Absence for reasons other than illness can only be allowed after a request has been approved by your Dean.
 You should always inform your School Student Support Office if you are unable to attend for any reason.
-For information about illness and assessments please see the Extenuating Circumstances Policy.

 Extenuating circumstances

 Students sometimes perform more poorly in assessments (whether examinations or other types of assessments) than their previous performance or achievements would have predicted.
 Sometimes this poor performance can be attributed, or partially attributed, to particular circumstances beyond the control of the student.
 These circumstances are described as 'extenuating circumstances' if they are accepted in extenuation of the poorer than expected performance.